July 19, 2021

 Send new users a welcome email explaining the first action they should take, whether its add an account or create their first note.
 Welcome emails are also the perfect opportunity to build a genuine relationship with a new user.

 Start by briefly introducing the company’s founder or CEO, explain the company’s mission, encourage the user to contact your company with any questions, comments, or concerns, encourage them to take their first action, and explain the value of their first action.

+If you haven't had luck improving app retention, try retargeting your users.
 Based on their in-app behavior, try sending an email to a group of new users who haven’t used a particular feature.
 Chances are new users probably aren’t even aware you have that feature, so showcasing it in an email will encourage them to continue using your app.

 Start with data analysis on what leads to churn on your platform.
 Once done, automatically tag users ‘at risk’ of churning and target them with things like increased customer support and exclusive discounts.
 This will increase the likelihood of retaining new users and alleviate their issues with your app.

 When you launch a new feature or launch a new version of your app, send out an email to your all users to inform them of the news.
 Highlight user-requested features to show responsiveness to development and re-engage inactive users that may have dropped off due to a missing or broken feature.